Cheryl Choo, Associate

 Stephen Quinlan, Partner

-Stephen studied architecture at the University of Edinburgh and began his career as an architect in the public sector, working on a very broad range of architectural projects.
+Stephen studied architecture at the University of Edinburgh and began his career as an architect in the public sector, working on a very broad range of architectural projects – from prestigious British Embassies to practical Telephone Exchanges.

-In addition to his design practice responsibilities, Stephen has contributed to professional journals, lectures at academic institutes and conferences and acts as a judge on design award panels.
+In addition to his design practice responsibilities, Stephen has contributed to professional journals, lectures at academic institutes and conferences and has acted as a judge on design award panels.

 John Rintoul, Partner